 Yes, these are the words of the same “through grace by faith” Paul we know well, and who will say a few reading-minutes later in Romans 3:28

 For we hold that one is justified by faith apart from works of the law.[i]

 How are we to resolve these two seemingly contradictory statements?
 Both are written to the same audience at virtually the same time.
 So some kind of “development” of Paul’s thinking between the two is unlikely, as is a change in emphasis between different audiences.
-Most agree that Romans 1-3 is Paul’s theological case that “all have sinned and fallen short of the Glory of God” – both Jews and non-Jews – that none deserved life with God but, for those trusting in their Lord, they would receive it.
+So what is Paul teaching us?

-If we assume an equivalence in Paul’s mind of the state of “justified” (from v3:28) and “eternal life” (from v2:7), then we have to also conclude that the means identified for those outcomes are also the same:
+If we assume an equivalence in Paul’s mind of the state of “justified” (from v3:28) and “eternal life” (from v2:7), then we have to also conclude that the means identified for those outcomes are also equivalent: